jackvz/mezzanine-cartridge-api/readme.md

 ## Features

-Web API endpoints for all Mezzanine objects, including sites, users, groups, pages, blog posts and settings, and Cartridge objects, including products, categories and orders.
+Web API methods for all Mezzanine objects, including sites, users, groups, pages, blog posts and settings, and Cartridge objects, including products, categories and orders.

+Additional features:
+- A user activation method, and user password creation and checking methods with password hashing.

 [Swagger-UI](https://swagger.io/tools/swagger-ui/) as development tool and documentation.